jchristgit/bolt/docs/cogs/automod.md

   *5* messages sent by the same user within *10* seconds before applying the configured punishment. **Recommended configuration**: *5* messages per *5* seconds.

+- `DUPLICATES`

+  The `DUPLICATES` filter checks for messages with equal content sent by multiple users.
+For example, configuration set with `.usw set DUPLICATES 5 20` will allow *5* duplicated messages sent within *20* seconds.
+Punishment will apply on any user who sent at least a single duplicated message.
+  **Recommended configuration**: *4* messages per *20* seconds.

 ## Punishments
 - `temprole <role:role> <duration:duration>`